 - Candidates will be expected to have been in communication with the member of SSPS staff with whom they intend to collaborate before applying, and to name the SSPS collaborator/mentor in their application.
 The collaborator should also provide one of the necessary supporting statements for the Fellowship.

 - Fellows are expected to be resident in Edinburgh throughout the tenure of their Fellowship and to play a full part in the activities of IASH and SSPS.
-The Institute will be pleased to help with finding suitable accommodation in Edinburgh.
-Some funding is available for travel and accommodation costs.
-The minimum tenure for a Fellowship is two months; applications for less than two months will not be considered.
+The Institute may be able to help with finding suitable accommodation in Edinburgh.
+These fellowships are usually for a duration of one semester (3-4 months), and not less than 2 months, and are usually funded at approximately £1,000-£2,000, to cover travel to Edinburgh and a contribution towards additional living costs.
+Applications for less than two months will not be considered.

 - No regular teaching is required but Fellows will give at least one seminar at IASH and one in SSPS on their current research work.